Seedcorn Maggot

 Adult: Seedcorn maggot adults (flies) are about 0.2 inches (5 mm) long with gray to brown bodies.
 They resemble houseflies but are about half their size and overlap their wings at rest.

-Egg: White, elongated; deposited in soils rich in organic and decaying matter and/or on seeds and seedlings.
+Egg: White and elongated, eggs are deposited in soils rich in organic and decaying matter and on seeds and seedlings.

-Larva: Maggots are legless, tapered, about 0.25 inches (6 mm) long, and yellowish-white in color.
-Head-ends are wedge shaped with small black mouth hooks in front.
+Larva: Maggots are legless, tapered, about 0.25 inches (6 mm) long, and yellowish-white.
+Head-ends are wedge-shaped with small black mouth hooks in front.

-Pupa: Oval-shaped, dark brown, about the size of a grain of wheat, and found in the soil.
+Pupa: Oval-shaped, dark brown, and about the size of a grain of wheat, pupae are found in the soil.

 Life History

-Adult flies emerge from overwintering pupae in April and May, and begin mating within 2 to 3 days.
+Adult flies emerge from overwintering pupae in April and May and begin mating within 2 to 3 days.
 Females lay eggs in or on soil and/or on seeds.
 Eggs hatch in 2 to 4 days, and larvae burrow into seeds to feed on emerging cotyledons and plant roots.
 After about 21 days, mature larvae pupate in the soil and remain there for approximately 7 to 14 days.
-A complete generation takes about 3 to 4 weeks and about 2 to 3 generations occur per year.
+A complete generation takes about 3 to 4 weeks, and about two to three generations occur yearly.

 Damage